Following Features can be used for Monitoring Elastic Load Balancer

 - You are designing an SSL/TLS solution that requires HTTPS clients to be authenticated by the Web server using client certificate authentication.
 The solution must be resilient.
 Which of the following options would you consider for configuring the web server infrastructure?
 (Choose 2 answers)

 - Configure ELB with TCP listeners on TCP/443.
-And place the Web servers behind it.
-(Handling client-side certificate)
+And place the Web servers behind it. (terminate SSL on the instance using client-side certificate)

 - Configure your Web servers with EIPs.
-Place the Web servers in a Route53 Record Set and configure health checks against all Web servers. (provides resiliency)
+Place the Web servers in a Route53 Record Set and configure health checks against all Web servers.
+(Remove ELB and use Web Servers directly with Route 53)

 - Configure ELB with HTTPS listeners, and place the Web servers behind it.
 (ELB with HTTPs does not support Client-Side certificates)